• Skip to primary navigation

 Blue cloth and a bowl with the salted cod and cabbage

 Here is another Jamaican cuisine that is super easy to make yet equally as delicious.
 If you love fish then this steamed cabbage combined with saltfish is where it's at.
-A multipurpose recipe that is often served for breakfast, lunch or dinner.

 However you choose to consume this dish you will be left satisfied with a full belly.
 You may even want to indulge in seconds and/or thirds.

 In the Caribbean, saltfish plays a very crucial role in many cuisines.
-I grew up watching my mother and grandmother buying packets of salted cod which would be then soaked and boiled overnight to eliminate the excess salt.
+I grew up watching my mother and grandmother buying packets of salted cod which would be then soaked overnight and boiled to eliminate the excess salt.

-I must admit that I loved saltfish but as I got older I soon realised that the store brought saltfish wasn't very healthy in spite of the salt content (typical refined table salt) being boiled off.
+I must admit that I loved saltfish but as I got older I soon realised that the store bought saltfish wasn't very healthy in spite of the salt content (typical refined table salt) being boiled off.

 If you follow my recipes, then you will see that I have made my own unrefined saltfish.
 This method doesn't require any soaking or boiling off the salt.
-I use cod fillets that I flake an then add some unrefined himalayan pink salt to.

 I like to include my homemade saltfish in my Trini Buljol recipe too.